simoncblyth/opticks/notes/issues/LHCb_RICH_YunlongLi.rst

 > https://bitbucket.org/simoncblyth/opticks/src/02b098569330585dc6303275b1c84a1855a7e1f9/extg4/X4PhysicalVolume.cc#lines-1398,

 The place to implement this is in X4Solid::convertPolycone using X4Solid::intersectWithPhiSegment as other shapes do already.
 The phi segment shape is a prism described by a set of planes to form the convex polyhedron.

+My recent commits implement this but it is disabled as it needs debugging, and your geometry seems to have numerous other problems with the translation.

-Although using X4Solid::intersectWithPhiSegment can be done very easily with only a few lines of code following the example of other shapes that use intersectWithPhiSegment the performance and correctness of such segmented shapes has not been well tested.
+Note that the performance and correctness of of shapes using intersectWithPhiSegment for such phi segmented shapes has not been well tested.

-So most if the work would be in validation and comparison with Geant4.
+So if it is essential for you, then you will need work on validation and comparison with Geant4.
 Also the performance would need to be measured as the segment that is intersected with is implemented using a CSG convexpolyhedron
 implemented with a set of planes.